Something Like a Task Runner.

 node build.js

-create a router so you can receive any key and run different Command
+create a router so you can receive any key and run different Commands:

 // build.js